chilliwebs/MineControlRemote/README.md

 ## Configure
 ![extension_config1](https://github.com/chilliwebs/StreamCraftRemote/blob/main/docs/extension_config1.jpg?raw=true)

+**If you dont see the green "connected" check your minecraft server settings**

 Navigate to your extensions in your twitch streamer dashboard and click configure (looks like a gear icon).
 From here you need to specify:
 * "host/ip address" (in most cases should be "localhost" unless you use a minecraft server hosting service, \
  if you are running the remote and server in a docker shown above this needs to be "172.17.0.1" or "host.docker.internal" or "docker.for.mac.host.internal")